harvardinformatics/healthy-habits/healthy_habits_day1.md

 Our last topic for today is how to make backups and what to save.
 We kind of touched on this during the data management life cycle part, and now we're going to be more specific.
 We all know file backups are important, but it's not always clear what needs to be backed up and what doesn't.
 The general rule is that if you can regenerate the file easily, you don't need to back it up.
 For example, if you have a script that generates a figure, you don't need to back up the figure, you just need to back up the script.
 If you have a raw data file that you've processed into a different file, you don't need to back up the processed file, you just need to back up the raw data file and the script.
 Of course, if it look a really long time to generate the processed file, it might be worth backing up.
 There's a lot of options for backing things up, depending on file type, what stage the research is in, and the sensitivity of the file.

 Let's start with data.
 One place is a public repository.
-[PlosOne](https://journals.plos.org/plosone/s/recommended-repositories) has a handy list of common repositories to report your data.
+[PlosOne :octicons-link-external-24:](https://journals.plos.org/plosone/s/recommended-repositories){:target="_blank"} has a handy list of common repositories to report your data.
 These include Figshare, NCBI, and EBI.
 Oftentimes, people deposit their sequencing data in these places as a requirement for publication in a journal or due to a grant/funding requirement.
 But nobody's preventing you from putting your data there as soon as you get it!
 You can put an embargo on the data as you work on it and then only click the publish button when you're ready to submit.
 Doing so saves some hassle when you've already got your hands full preparing the manuscript.

 More locally, you also have options.
 If you want the lab to ultimately own your files, your lab may have a network attached storage (NAS) that you can put your files on.
 This is a big hard drive that's connected to the network and everyone in the lab can access it.
 You can also use external HDDs to back up your files, just make sure those are stored in a safe place and checked every once in a while to prevent data loss.